Naperien logarithm

 We start from the exponential function

 and want to calculate n.
-We must answer the question: To what power do I need to raise the base e to get x ?
+We must answer the question: To what power do you need to raise the base e to get x ?
 The answer is

 to the power ln x